Wangunk TribeConnecticut Wangunk Tribe

-The Wangunk Indians are an indigenous people from central Connecticut.
+The Wangunk Indian Tribe are an indigenous people from central Connecticut.
 They had three major settlements in present-day Portland, Middletown, and Wethersfield, but also used land in other parts of Middlesex and Hartford Counties.
 Some sources call the Wangunk the Mattabessett, but Wangunk is the name used by scholars and by contemporary Wangunk descendents.
 The Wangunk Indians were part of the Algonquin language group, and had strong connections with other Algonquian nations.
 The Wangunk are not recognized as a tribe by either the US Federal Government or by the State of Connecticut.
 However, some people today identify as being of Wangunk ancestry and strive to carry on cultural traditions.

 Name Variants: Wongunk, Wongum, Mattabesett, Pyquag, River Indians, Middletown Indians, Sequins